 The typical graduate course load is eight to 12 credits per semester, which can include research credits.
-We encourage degree candidates to select major professors and begin research work soon after enrolling, preferably by the beginning of their second semester in residence.
+Degree candidates to should select major professors and begin research work soon after enrolling, preferably by the beginning of their second semester in residence.

-The thesis option consists of 30 semester hours of graduate credits and approval of a master’s thesis based on independent research.
+The research option requires 30 semester hours of graduate credits and approval of the thesis or project by the research advisor.
 Of the 30 credits, a minimum of 3 credits must be in the department’s Master’s Research course, ECE 790.
-More information on the thesis option can be found in the graduate student handbook.
+More information can be found in the graduate student handbook.

 Information for Current Students

-Click HERE to view or download the most current ECE Graduate Student Handbook.
+Click HERE to view or download the most current ECE Graduate Student Handbook and Forms.

 Click here to be directed to Graduate School information.